ChristianPari/365-Days-of-Code/README.md

+<h2>Day 289</h2>

+Challenging myself to move on to larger scale projects, am now starting a Company-like HR Directory Program using Java, will implement Springboot and MySQL after creating the logic for the program!
+This will be my first project w/ SpringBoot and SQL DB!

 <h2>Day 286-288</h2>

 Converted the previous BankAccount creation (an Interface nd a Parent Class that implemented it, this had Child Classes that would then Inherit the Parent), worked but execution w/ an Abstract Class made more sense!